What Actually Happens When You Have a Filling?

 Your dentist will then check how well your filling fits with the rest of your teeth by asking you to bite down on a piece of carbon paper.
 If necessary a dental drill will be used to improve the shape of the tooth.

 If you are worried you have a cavity and may need a filling get in touch with Bhandal Dental Surgery.
+Please don’t ignore dental pain and hope that it goes away, as they issue will only get worse the longer you leave it.

 Call us now to make an appointment